 The biggest challenge is that there aren’t a lot of great resources for finding Crown land campsites in Ontario.
-The Crown Land Use Policy Atlas is alright, plus there are dozens (hundreds?) of maps and guidebooks supposedly spelling out where all the sites are.
-But if you’re new to Crown land camping, it can all be a little overwhelming.
+The Crown Land Use Policy Atlas is the definitive resources, but it’s a little tricky to use.
+There are dozens (hundreds?) of maps and guidebooks supposedly spelling out where all the sites are, but if you’re new to Crown land camping, it can all be a little overwhelming.

 In this post, I hope to make finding Crown Land campsites a little more manageable!
 The post is divided into the following sections: